luxfhe/research-ocp-fhe/demo-frontend/README.md

 ## Demo Frontend (FHE integration)

-This Next.js app demonstrates encrypted allocations using Zama’s Relayer SDK and the `PrivateStockFacet` on the Diamond.
+This Next.js app demonstrates encrypted allocations using LuxFHE’s Relayer SDK and the `PrivateStockFacet` on the Diamond.

 ## Getting Started